Worried about a ‘tripledemic’? There’s a vaccine for that

-Flu season is fast approaching, and with rising COVID-19 cases and RSV cases rising in the Southeast, public health officials are urging the public to prepare to head off what some worry could be a “tripledemic.”
+(KTLA) – Flu season is fast approaching, and with rising COVID-19 cases and RSV cases increasing in the Southeast, public health officials are urging the public to prepare to head off what some worry could be a “tripledemic.”

 Fortunately, vaccines are available for all three viruses.